Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

 According to Fact 2.3.6 in \cite{Kyng_2017}, for any simple, undirected, weighted graph $G = (V, E, w)$ and vertex subset $S \subset V$, $\schur(L(G), S)$ is itself a Laplacian of a simple, undirected, weighted graph defined on the subset of vertices $S$.

 \begin{definition}[Schur Complement] For any simple, undirected, weighted graph $G = (V, E, w)$ and vertex subset $S \subset V$, the \textit{Schur complement graph of $G$ onto $S$}, denoted $\schur(G, S)$, is the simple, undirected, weighted graph $H$ with vertex set $S$ such that $L(H) = \schur(L(G), S)$. \end{definition} The motivation for defining $\schur(G, S)$ is that taking a random walk in $G$ starting at $v \in S$ and only looking at the subsequence of visits to vertices in $S$ is identical to taking a random walk in \schur$(G,S)$ starting from the vertex $v \in S$.
-More precisely, as shown in Theorem 2.4 in \cite{shortcutAS}, the distributions over the sequences of vertices in $S$ generated by the two random walks are identical\footnote{Here a random walk on a weighted undirected or directed graph refers to choosing an outgoing edge to traverse in each transition proportional to its weight.}.
+For a weighted graph, a random walk refers to choosing the edge leaving a vertex proportional to that edges weight.
+More precisely, as shown in Theorem 2.4 in \cite{shortcutAS}, the distributions over the sequences of vertices in $S$ generated by the two random walks are identical.
 It is also possible to define the graph $\schur(G, S)$ implicitly (and more intuitively) by specifying the transition matrix, $\scc$, of a random walk on the graph.

-Specifically, for any $u, v \in S$, $\scc[u,v]$ gives the probability that $v$ is the first vertex in $S \setminus \{u\}$ that a random walk started at $u$ in $G$ visits.
-Figure \ref{derivativeGraphFigure} provides an illustration of the definition of $\schur(G, S)$.
+\begin{definition}[Schur Complement Transition Matrix] For any $u, v \in S$, $\scc[u,v]$ gives the probability that $v$ is the first vertex in $S \setminus \{u\}$ that a random walk started at $u$ in $G$ visits. \end{definition}